The outline of the program is as follows:

 • Candidates must have completed upon admission to the Graduate School a bachelor's degree in an approved content area from an accredited institution.

-• Each subsequent semester until the thesis is completed candidates must enroll in EDUC 599 Final Project Continuation or EDUC 699 Thesis Continuation and pay the continuation fee.
+• Each subsequent semester until an Educational Project is completed candidates must enroll in EDUC 599 and pay the continuation fee.

-• The Master of Arts in Teaching degree will be awarded once all degree requirements are complete and the Scholarly Inquiry Paper or thesis is satisfactorily completed and accepted by Buswell Library.
+• The Master of Arts in Teaching degree will be awarded once all degree requirements are complete and the Educational Project is satisfactorily completed.

 Major Requirements